 Mira Edmonds is a clinical professor of law in the Pediatric Advocacy Clinic and the Civil-Criminal Litigation Clinic at the University of Michigan.
 She is interested in and committed to practicing holistic advocacy and community lawyering.

-Professor Mira Edmonds's research, teaching, and practice interests include sentencing law and policy, prisoner reentry, and the collateral consequences of conviction, as well as the affordable housing crisis, tenants' rights, and approaches to homelessness prevention and alleviation.
+Her research, teaching, and practice interests include indigent criminal defense, decarceration, prisoner reentry, and the collateral consequences of conviction, as well as the affordable housing crisis, tenants' rights, and approaches to homelessness prevention and alleviation.

-After law school, she served as a trial attorney in the Criminal Defense Division of the Legal Aid Society in Manhattan for several years.
-Professor Edmonds previously was a Visiting Associate Professor of Clinical Law and Friedman Fellow working with the Prisoner & Reentry Clinic (formerly the Neighborhood Law & Policy Clinic) at The George Washington University Law School.
+After law school, Edmonds served as a trial attorney in the criminal defense division of the Legal Aid Society in Manhattan for several years.
+She previously was a visiting associate professor of clinical law and a Friedman Fellow working with the Prisoner & Reentry Clinic (formerly the Neighborhood Law & Policy Clinic) at The George Washington University Law School.

 Before joining the Michigan Law faculty, Edmonds spent four years in Shanghai, where she worked on a variety of environmental initiatives and taught at the East China University of Politics and Law.

 "The Reincorporation of Prisoners into the Body Politic: Eliminating the Medicaid Inmate Exclusion Policy"